|

 signatures.

-policy of BWC, to avoid delays in processing or the possibility of disapproval,
+BWC’s policy to ensure timely processing and avoid the possibility of

 submitted to BWC on the most recent version;